Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 Delete a Comment or Submission.

 This endpoint does not produce any kind of return value.
+If the target doesn't exist or isn't valid, nothing happens.

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"
    :escape: \

-   "id","string","the full ID of a comment or submission"
+   "id","string","The full ID36 of a comment or submission."

 |

-.. csv-table:: API Errors
+.. csv-table:: API Errors (variant 2)
    :header: "Error","Description"
    :escape: \